 Understand your hair to use hair care products that suit your hair type.
-Wash, condition, dentangle, protect and style your hair.
+Wash, condition, detangle, protect and style your hair.
 Choose hair care ingredients that address your individual hair concerns, if any.
 Establish a hair washing schedule after knowing your hair type and scalp type.

 2. Medicated Shampoos/Prescribed Hair Products

 If yeast or bacteria is causing a smelly scalp or smelly hair, you should turn to anti-fungal hair care products.
-Talk to your doctor about such products and incorporate them in your hair care routine.
+Talk to your doctor about such products and incorporate them into your hair care routine.
 You have degreasing shampoos, residue removing ones and sulfur or selenium sulfide shampoos for dandruff.

 3. Natural Methods